ChengzeHsiao/s2s_vpn/README.md

 ### Step 1

-download this installation script to local
+Download this installation script to local

 ### Step 2